 Between graduation from Harvard and investiture as a federal judge, Judge O’Scannlain was primarily engaged in private law practice.
 Between 1969 and 1974, he was consecutively the Deputy Attorney General of Oregon, the Public Utility Commissioner of Oregon, and Director of the Oregon Department of Environmental Quality.
 He retired from the U.S. Army Reserve in 1978 as a Major after 23 years Reserve and National Guard service, including four years as an enlisted man.

-> A first generation Irish-American son of immigrant parents from Sligo and Derry, Judge O’Scannlain is married to the former Maura Nolan and has eight children: Sean, Jane, Brendan, Kevin, Megan, Christopher, Anne, and Kate, and sixteen grandchildren.
+A first generation Irish-American son of immigrant parents from Sligo and Derry, Judge O’Scannlain is married to the former Maura Nolan and has eight children: Sean, Jane, Brendan, Kevin, Megan, Christopher, Anne, and Kate, and nineteen grandchildren.
 His chambers are in the Pioneer Courthouse in Portland, Oregon.

-> - St. John`s University, B.A., 1957
+- St. John`s University, B.A., 1957

 - University of Virginia School of Law, LL.M., 1992